frodi-karlsson/mini-md/README.md

-This is an "engine", to put it in generous terms, for building websites using markdown files.
+This is a template engine for building websites using markdown files.
+Right now it wraps express, but an engine version is planned.
 I do not recommend using this, but it is open source, so you can do whatever you want with it.

 # Development
 ### Install dependencies